tlswg/tls13-spec/draft-ietf-tls-tls13.md

 allow the server to decline resumption and fall back to a full handshake, if needed.
-The server responds with a "pre_shared_key" extension to negotiate use of PSK key establishment and can (as shown here) to negotiate use of PSK key establishment and can (as shown here) respond with a "key_share" extension to do (EC)DHE key establishment, thus providing forward secrecy.
+The server responds with a "pre_shared_key" extension to negotiate use of PSK key establishment and can (as shown here) respond with a "key_share" extension to do (EC)DHE key establishment, thus providing forward secrecy.

 When PSKs are provisioned out of band, the PSK identity and the KDF to be used with the PSK MUST also be provisioned.